 There are plenty of Bible apps already out there, and some very cool ones I might add.
 However we’re going to provide something a little different and provide a different spin on them.
 Among the different types of apps we’ll have are prayer tools and games.
 We feel like the mobile app community is lacking some powerful religious apps.
 The mobile world is growing larger each day and we don’t want religion to get left out!

 14s This is a guest post by Todd Pylant whose biographical information appears in the author box below this post.
-If you would like to provide a guest post to Attempts at Honesty, please see the guest post guiines and contact me if you are […]
+If you would like to provide a guest post to Attempts at Honesty, please see the guest post guiines and contact me if […]

 13s This is a guest post by Sarah Bros whose biographical information appears in the author box below this post.
-If you would like to provide a guest post to Attempts at Honesty, please see the guest post guiines and contact me if you are interested […]
+If you would like to provide a guest post to Attempts at Honesty, please see the guest post guiines and contact me if you […]